-Do I have to get along with everyone?
+Do I Have to Get Along with Everyone?

+"Ve'ahavta l're'echa kamocha" – "Love your neighbor as yourself" – that’s an easy mitzvah, right?
 Errrr, not so much.
 To love your neighbor as yourself… that sounds like a pretty tall order!
 How many of us can actually say: “Yep, I love my neighbors as much as I love myself”?
 And yet it’s a mitzvah in the Torah!
 So are we all just failing horribly at keeping the Torah?